naylin27/ARRIVESDKSampleApps/Android/Java/MobileClient/README.md

 ### Prerequisites

-* Register for an account at https://control.curbside.com and log into ARRIVE dashboard.
+Register for an account at [ARRIVE dashboard](https://control.curbside.com) and log into ARRIVE dashboard.
 Do the following:
 * Generate usage token
 * Create a site
 * Register an App ID for Mobile app

 ### Installing

-* Please download [Android Studio](https://developer.android.com/studio/index.html) and install it on your machine
+* Please download [Android Studio](https://developer.android.com/studio/index.html) and install it on your machine.
-* Open the project in the Android Studio
+* Open the project in the Android Studio.
 * [Download](https://developer.curbside.com/downloads/) the ARRIVE Android SDK.
 * Add the dowloaded aar file in your libs folder.
 * Add the dependencies in the gradle file.
 Please refer to [QuickStart Documentation](https://developer.curbside.com/docs/getting-started/quickstart-android/) for detailed information on how to integrate sdk with your app.